alxroyer/scenario/doc/src/devel/coding-rules/py/imports.rst

 Which is what we call the :ref:`type checking dilemma <coding-rules.py.imports.type-checking.dilemma>`.

-In order to work around this dilemma, when importing an executable symbol at the global scope, a type checking import shall rename the imported symbol with the ``Type`` suffix.
+In order to work around this dilemma, when importing a class at the global scope, a type checking import shall rename the imported symbol with the ``Type`` suffix.

 .. admonition:: Memo: leading underscore